 With the way that SMTP works, anyone anywhere can specify any email address as their from address as long as they have a mail server that will allow them to do so.
-This is why mail server administrators always ask for the complete headers of a spam message before they will disable someone: the from address may be completely false or even non-existent.
+From address may be completely false or even non-existent.

 Note: There is no way to prevent other people from using your email address when they are using a different mail server.